 Program Development Coordinator

 Coming from a background of non-profit work and related fields, Farha brings an array of abilities to further enhance National Productions’ growth and development.
 She has strategized to increase national outreach for Constitution USA, SciGirls, Slavery by Another Name, St. Olaf Choir, and various productions through social media and other outlets.
-She completed her B.A. in linguistics and has obtained a Teaching ESL certification through the University of Minnesota.
+She completed her B.A. in linguistics and has obtained a Teaching ESL certification from the University of Minnesota.